megan-vo/queer-comic-characters/data/README.md

 To access the README.md file of the original data scraped by FiveThirtyEight, please go [here](https://github.com/fivethirtyeight/data/blob/master/comic-characters/README.md).
 This README file covers the marvel-wikia-data and dc-wikia-data csv files.

-*Note* I did change the 'SEX' category to the more accurate term of 'GENDER'.
+*Note:* I did change the 'SEX' category to the more accurate term of 'GENDER'.
 I also changed the sexuality of two characters based on research which can be read more about in the [project]().

 I also added two csv files containing the top 5 Marvel and DC queer characters by number of appearances.
 The columns of data for those two csv files are listed below: